mgWaring/big-tony-v1/README.md

-Playng around with discord bots and aws services
+Playing around with discord bots and aws services